ilionx/Test-Case-Association-Manager/Marketplace Extension/overview.md

-# Test Methods - Test Cases Association Manager
+# Test Case Association Manager
-A Visual Studio Code extension which manages the associations between Test Methods (code) and Test Cases (Azure DevOps).
+An Azure DevOps extension which manages the associations between Test Methods (code) and Test Cases (Azure DevOps).
 It uses the [Azure DevOps Services REST API] to achieve this.
 The Test Method loading happens through its assemblies.
 These assemblies will be detected by using minimatch patterns which are provided by the user.

 # 1. Features
 * **Associations**: associates Test Methods (code) with Test Cases (Azure DevOps) by ***name***.